lechuhuuha/go-leet-code/dsa/chapter10/garbagecollection/README.md

 - Garbage collection is a type of programmed memory management in which memory, currently occupied by objects that will never be used again, is gathered.

+- It's a system that recycles memory on behalf of the application by indentifying which parts of memory are no longer needed.

 - John McCarthy was the first person to come up with garbage collection for managing Lisp memory management.

 - This technique specifies which objects need to be de-allocated, and then discharges the memory.